-Programs and support services designed to assist entrepreneurs need to be tailored to provide gender-sensitive services.
-For example, delivering business training and consulting services which take into account women's constraints to commit to full days of training or being able to participate fully.
+Programs and support services designed to assist entrepreneurs need to be tailored to provide gender- sensitive services.
+An example is delivering business training and consulting services which take into account women's constraints to commit to full days of training or being able to participate fully.